Obstetrics, Gynecology & Neonatology Outpatient Clinics

 Pediatrics

-Closely connected to our services are those of Occupational Therapy, Physiotherapy, Audiology, Speech Language and Asthma Education.
-Our goal is to have patients and their families participate in a “one stop shop” experience where children are seen by multiple providers at one appointment.
-For many families with compromised children, this approach allows parents to limit their time off work and also keep the child’s school absence to a minimum.
+This primary and subspecialty care unit provides services to infants and children aged from newborn to 17 years.
+Our unit sees 10,000 visits per year.
+Presently, we have five Pediatricians and one Nurse Practitioner.
+Our subspecialty areas include, Ear Nose and Throat, and Child Development.
+ACF Pediatrics is also staffed by dedicated nurses with expertise in pediatric conditions and procedures.
+Closely connected to our services are those of Occupational Therapy, Physiotherapy, Audiology, and Speech Language.
+Our goal is to have patients, and their families participate in a “one stop shop” experience where children are seen by multiple providers at one appointment.
+For many families, this approach allows parents to limit their time off work and also keep their child’s school absence to a minimum.

-ACF Pediatrics is staffed by dedicated nurses with expertise in pediatric conditions and procedures.
 We have a large play area for patients to wait for their appointments.
-Four afternoons per week this area is staffed by therapeutic clowns funded by the St Boniface Hospital Research Foundation.
-Sonny Soleil, Super Dot and Mary Nightingale are welcome sights for the children and parents.
 Blowing bubbles, playing instruments, and making hot dogs at our “barbeque” are just some of the activities the children look forward to at their appointment.